 Answer: Chemical substances which improve the cleansing property of water and helps in the removal of dirt from skin, fabric or other materials are called detergents.

 Answer: Sodium or potassium salts of higher fatty acids like stearic acid or oleic acid used for the cleansing purpose are called soaps.

 Answer: Synthetic detergents are cleansing agents which have all properties of soaps but which actually do not contain any soap.

-Answer: (i) They can be used in hard water also and in ice cold water also. (ii) They also work in acidic medium.
+Answer: (i) They can be used in hard water also and in ice-cold water also. (ii) They also work in an acidic medium.

 Answer: Unlike soap, detergents are non-biodegradable and cause water pollution.